gushogg-blake/flowfs/readme.md

 }
 ```

-Instantiating and navigating between nodes doesn't do any IO, it just does string manipulation internally -- `fs("/path/to/non-existent/file")` is perfectly valid, and the recommended way to create new files with flowfs, for example:
+Instantiating and navigating between nodes doesn't do any IO, it just does string manipulation internally -- `fs("/path/to/non-existent/file")` is perfectly valid, and is the recommended way to create new files with flowfs, for example:

 ```javascript
 await fs("/new/file").write("some data");